How to Sell Used Toys for Cash: 5 Top Tips

 See if there’s a section on the sites where people talk about old toys and which ones they’re looking for.
 Check to see if there’s a great enough demand for the toy you have and, if possible, how much people are willing to pay for it.

 Some forums may have specific online buy-and-sell services, which will allow you to see what people are selling.
-See if people are selling any of the same second-hand toys you happen to have and check out how much they’re selling it for.
+See if people are selling any of the same old toys you happen to have and check out how much they’re selling it for.
 Willing buyers also frequent these sites, meaning that you can sell used toys online at a higher price or more quickly.

 5. Don’t Forget Comic Books and Video Games!